0xshariq/my-own-programming-language/README.md

 - Add a small CLI flag `--compile-only` to only print compiled JS without execution.
 - Create a proper executable `shar` interpreter script and install it into your PATH for personal use.
 - Add tests or examples under an `examples/` directory.

-If you want any of those, tell me which and I will implement it.
-# This is only for learning purposes, how the programming languages works

-## My Own Programming Language — Keywords Reference

-This README documents the language keywords supported by the simple compiler in `compile.js`.
-The compiler is minimal and produces JavaScript code; the following describes the keywords and how they are parsed/generated.

 Keywords